Chamber (2–5 players)

 The circling, persistent viola solo, with which the quartet begins, is repeated, chopped up, magnified, distorted and stretched out.
 This treatment of musical material is similar to my manipulation of text.
 It has a lot to do with memories - how sometimes a vividly experienced dream can suddenly vanish upon waking and all you can grasp hold of are fragments.
 And how these fragments often linger but finally fade away.

-Performances: Arditti Quartet Wittener Tage für Neue Kammermusik, Witten, Germany 2012 (premiere)
+- Arditti Quartet: Wittener Tage für Neue Kammermusik, Witten (premiere) and hcmf//, 2012

 everything does change